bblfsh/uast-viewer/docs/cases/controlled.md

-`UASTViewer` component support controlled mode when the application needs to control uast state.
+The `UASTViewer` component supports controlled mode when the application needs to control the UAST state.

-The application is responsible for setting hovered and expanded properties in such case.
+The application is responsible for setting the `hovered` and `expanded` properties in such case.

 ```js
 const { transformer, hoverNodeById, toggleNodeById } = require('uast-viewer');